trezor/blockbook/CONTRIBUTING.md

 You should follow few steps bellow to get smooth merge of your PR.

-> Altough we are happy for support of new coins we have not enough capacity to run them all on our infrastructure.
+> Although we are happy for support of new coins we have not enough capacity to run them all on our infrastructure.
 > Actually we can run Blockbook instances only for coins supported by Trezor wallet.
 If you want to have Blockbook
 > instance for your coin, you will have to deploy your own server.